I came; I saw; I shattered.

 Instead, Shatterhand is the story of Steve Hermann.
 A decorated cop from the Bronx in the not-so-distant future of 2030, Steve loses both his hands in a violent clash with cyborg terrorists working for the nefarious organization Metal Command.
 While recuperating in the hospital, Steve is approached by a representative of the top secret government agency L.O.R.D.
 (Law and Order Regulatory Division) and offered a brand new pair of cybernetic hands, the strongest in the world, in exchange for his help taking down Metal Command and its leader, General Gus Grover.
 Steve naturally agrees and is given the codename Shatterhand to protect his identity as he sets off to save the world with his bare hands.

 Wow.
 That whole spiel is so early 90s direct-to-video action movie that I can practically see the weathered VHS cover in my mind’s eye.
 Steve even sports a lime green vest and some sweet wraparound shades in-game.
-The whole package is like a little pop culture time capsule, and I absolutely love this sort of thing.
+The whole package is like a little pop culture time capsule and I absolutely love that sort of thing.

 As for the game itself: You punch all the things and all the things explode.